miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 self.denominator = denominator
 ```

 private - since it's a "convention", this means that the following attributes could actually be accesses from outside the class, but should not?
-If
+If i want to access them in another class i need a @property?
 ```
 ...
 self._numerator = numerator